AlfaPankaj/Time-Series-Forecasting-and-Failure-Prediction/README.md

 Simultaneously, the classification model predicts the failure probability for each forecasted day.

-The top 6 days with the highest failure probability are identified as the most likely future failures.
+The top 60 days with the highest failure probability are identified as the most likely future failures.

 📈 Key Results
-The XGBoost Regressor successfully achieved its goal, with a final RMSE of 2.2372, which is 1.31% better than the baseline standard deviation of the test data (2.2669).
+The XGBoost Regressor successfully achieved its goal, with a final RMSE of 0.7411, which is 57.46% better than the baseline standard deviation of the test data (1.7420).

-The cost-sensitive XGBoost Classifier was able to achieve a perfect recall of 1.0 on the training data by using an extremely high positive class weight and an optimized probability threshold, successfully identifying all 6 failure cases.
+The cost-sensitive XGBoost Classifier was able to achieve a perfect recall of 0.8833 on the training data by using an extremely high positive class weight and an optimized probability threshold, successfully identifying 53 failure cases.

 📁 File Structure
 .